Projects About Donate Blog Videos Home Learning Sponsors

 WATER IS ALIVE | Bioremediation for a healthier planet.

-As of May 2023, the United Nations has recognized our invaluable work to augment their Sustainable Development Goals (SDGs).
+As of Fall 2023, we have received a large grant from the EPA (Environmental Protection Agency).
+The United Nations has also recognized our invaluable work to augment their Sustainable Development Goals (SDGs).
 Please see some of our Projects & News below!

 John Bunker Sands Wetlands Trinity River Bioremediation Project